 Therapy is a place where you’re committed to changing aspects of your life that you find to be problematic.
 A therapeutic environment is one where you feel safe enough to confront your emotional issues and make changes.
 Some things work, and some things don’t, and sometimes, it’s a matter of trial and error to establish what works for you.
 It’s a place where you can go to talk about what it means to you to grow as a human being.
 Therapy is a collaboration between you and the professional that you’re working with to better your mental health.
 You don’t have to do anything that you aren’t comfortable within therapy, and it’s important to remember that you have the agency to move at your own pace in treatment.

 Psychotherapy is when you spend time with a clinical psychologist for therapy services and talk through emotional problems.
 You might engage in Cognitive Behavioral therapy (CBT), psychodynamic treatment, or even psychoanalysis.
 There are many different types of treatment, and you have to choose what works for you; it could be CBT, Dialectical behavioral therapy (DBT), exposure therapy, or if you’re working as part of a couple, couples therapy.
 Some people even find the most success in more unique forms of treatment, such as art therapy.
 There are so many kinds of mental health treatment to pursue, and it’s essential to find the one that best suits you and your needs.
 Remember that going to therapy doesn’t mean that there’s anything wrong with you.
-People see therapists every single day for an infinite number of reasons, and there’s nothing to be ashamed of and (in fact) you're doing something positive for your mental health.
+People see therapists every single day for an infinite number of reasons, and there’s nothing to be ashamed of.
+In fact, you're doing something positive for your mental health.